walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

- * callback - A function which is called whenever the [vehicle.VehicleDestroyEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/vehicle/VehicleDestroyEvent.html) is fired
+ * callback - A function which is called whenever the [entity.VehicleDestroyHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/VehicleDestroyHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerExpChange()
+### events.vehicleEnter()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerExpChangeEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerExpChangeEvent.html) is fired
+ * callback - A function which is called whenever the [entity.VehicleEnterHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/VehicleEnterHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerRespawn()
+### events.damage()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerRespawnEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerRespawnEvent.html) is fired
+ * callback - A function which is called whenever the [entity.DamageHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/DamageHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerCommandPreprocess()
+### events.entityMount()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerCommandPreprocessEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerCommandPreprocessEvent.html) is fired
+ * callback - A function which is called whenever the [entity.EntityMountHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/EntityMountHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerPickupItem()
+### events.slimeSplit()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerPickupItemEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerPickupItemEvent.html) is fired
+ * callback - A function which is called whenever the [entity.SlimeSplitHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/SlimeSplitHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerInventory()
+### events.endermanDropBlock()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerInventoryEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerInventoryEvent.html) is fired
+ * callback - A function which is called whenever the [entity.EndermanDropBlockHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/EndermanDropBlockHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerFish()
+### events.itemTouchGround()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerFishEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerFishEvent.html) is fired
+ * callback - A function which is called whenever the [entity.ItemTouchGroundHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/ItemTouchGroundHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerBedEnter()
+### events.entitySpawn()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerBedEnterEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerBedEnterEvent.html) is fired
+ * callback - A function which is called whenever the [entity.EntitySpawnHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/EntitySpawnHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerLogin()
+### events.endermanPickupBlock()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerLoginEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerLoginEvent.html) is fired
+ * callback - A function which is called whenever the [entity.EndermanPickupBlockHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/EndermanPickupBlockHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerDropItem()
+### events.vehicleDamage()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerDropItemEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerDropItemEvent.html) is fired
+ * callback - A function which is called whenever the [entity.VehicleDamageHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/VehicleDamageHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerLevelChange()
+### events.entityLightningStruck()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerLevelChangeEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerLevelChangeEvent.html) is fired
+ * callback - A function which is called whenever the [entity.EntityLightningStruckHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/EntityLightningStruckHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerVelocity()
+### events.entityDespawn()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerVelocityEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerVelocityEvent.html) is fired
+ * callback - A function which is called whenever the [entity.EntityDespawnHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/EntityDespawnHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerInteract()
+### events.vehicleMove()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerInteractEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerInteractEvent.html) is fired
+ * callback - A function which is called whenever the [entity.VehicleMoveHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/VehicleMoveHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerQuit()
+### events.projectileHit()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerQuitEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerQuitEvent.html) is fired
+ * callback - A function which is called whenever the [entity.ProjectileHitHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/ProjectileHitHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerChatTabComplete()
+### events.entityDeath()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerChatTabCompleteEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerChatTabCompleteEvent.html) is fired
+ * callback - A function which is called whenever the [entity.EntityDeathHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/EntityDeathHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerEggThrow()
+### events.entityTame()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerEggThrowEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerEggThrowEvent.html) is fired
+ * callback - A function which is called whenever the [entity.EntityTameHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/EntityTameHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerChat()
+### events.vehicleExit()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerChatEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerChatEvent.html) is fired
+ * callback - A function which is called whenever the [entity.VehicleExitHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/VehicleExitHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerAchievementAwarded()
+### events.dimensionSwitch()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerAchievementAwardedEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerAchievementAwardedEvent.html) is fired
+ * callback - A function which is called whenever the [entity.DimensionSwitchHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/entity/DimensionSwitchHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerBedLeave()
+### events.foodLevel()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerBedLeaveEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerBedLeaveEvent.html) is fired
+ * callback - A function which is called whenever the [player.FoodLevelHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/FoodLevelHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerStatisticIncrement()
+### events.bookEdit()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerStatisticIncrementEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerStatisticIncrementEvent.html) is fired
+ * callback - A function which is called whenever the [player.BookEditHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/BookEditHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerToggleSprint()
+### events.playerListEntry()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerToggleSprintEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerToggleSprintEvent.html) is fired
+ * callback - A function which is called whenever the [player.PlayerListEntryHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerListEntryHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerInteractEntity()
+### events.eat()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerInteractEntityEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerInteractEntityEvent.html) is fired
+ * callback - A function which is called whenever the [player.EatHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/EatHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerEditBook()
+### events.playerIdle()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerEditBookEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerEditBookEvent.html) is fired
+ * callback - A function which is called whenever the [player.PlayerIdleHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerIdleHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerKick()
+### events.enchant()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerKickEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerKickEvent.html) is fired
+ * callback - A function which is called whenever the [player.EnchantHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/EnchantHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerItemHeld()
+### events.playerArmSwing()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerItemHeldEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerItemHeldEvent.html) is fired
+ * callback - A function which is called whenever the [player.PlayerArmSwingHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerArmSwingHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerItemConsume()
+### events.teleport()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerItemConsumeEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerItemConsumeEvent.html) is fired
+ * callback - A function which is called whenever the [player.TeleportHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/TeleportHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerGameModeChange()
+### events.anvilUse()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerGameModeChangeEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerGameModeChangeEvent.html) is fired
+ * callback - A function which is called whenever the [player.AnvilUseHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/AnvilUseHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerItemBreak()
+### events.portalUse()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerItemBreakEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerItemBreakEvent.html) is fired
+ * callback - A function which is called whenever the [player.PortalUseHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PortalUseHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerToggleFlight()
+### events.foodSaturation()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerToggleFlightEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerToggleFlightEvent.html) is fired
+ * callback - A function which is called whenever the [player.FoodSaturationHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/FoodSaturationHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerAnimation()
+### events.connection()

 #### Parameters

- * callback - A function which is called whenever the [player.PlayerAnimationEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerAnimationEvent.html) is fired
+ * callback - A function which is called whenever the [player.ConnectionHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ConnectionHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.asyncPlayerChat()
+### events.playerRespawned()

 #### Parameters

- * callback - A function which is called whenever the [player.AsyncPlayerChatEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/AsyncPlayerChatEvent.html) is fired
+ * callback - A function which is called whenever the [player.PlayerRespawnedHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerRespawnedHook.html) is fired

  * priority - optional - see events.on() for more information.

-### events.playerRegisterChannel()
+### events.armorBroken()

 #### Parameters

+ * callback - A function which is called whenever the [player.ArmorBrokenHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ArmorBrokenHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.levelUp()

+#### Parameters

+ * callback - A function which is called whenever the [player.LevelUpHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/LevelUpHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.blockRightClick()

+#### Parameters

+ * callback - A function which is called whenever the [player.BlockRightClickHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/BlockRightClickHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.itemDrop()

+#### Parameters

+ * callback - A function which is called whenever the [player.ItemDropHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ItemDropHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.playerRespawning()

+#### Parameters

+ * callback - A function which is called whenever the [player.PlayerRespawningHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerRespawningHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.craft()

+#### Parameters

+ * callback - A function which is called whenever the [player.CraftHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/CraftHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.experience()

+#### Parameters

+ * callback - A function which is called whenever the [player.ExperienceHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ExperienceHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.signChange()

+#### Parameters

+ * callback - A function which is called whenever the [player.SignChangeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/SignChangeHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.healthChange()

+#### Parameters

+ * callback - A function which is called whenever the [player.HealthChangeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/HealthChangeHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.disconnection()

+#### Parameters

+ * callback - A function which is called whenever the [player.DisconnectionHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/DisconnectionHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.gameModeChange()

+#### Parameters

+ * callback - A function which is called whenever the [player.GameModeChangeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/GameModeChangeHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.preConnection()

+#### Parameters

+ * callback - A function which is called whenever the [player.PreConnectionHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PreConnectionHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.villagerTrade()

+#### Parameters

+ * callback - A function which is called whenever the [player.VillagerTradeHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/VillagerTradeHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.returnFromIdle()

+#### Parameters

+ * callback - A function which is called whenever the [player.ReturnFromIdleHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ReturnFromIdleHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.slotClick()

+#### Parameters

+ * callback - A function which is called whenever the [player.SlotClickHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/SlotClickHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.entityRightClick()

+#### Parameters

+ * callback - A function which is called whenever the [player.EntityRightClickHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/EntityRightClickHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.foodExhaustion()

+#### Parameters

+ * callback - A function which is called whenever the [player.FoodExhaustionHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/FoodExhaustionHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.chat()

+#### Parameters

+ * callback - A function which is called whenever the [player.ChatHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ChatHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.itemPickup()

+#### Parameters

+ * callback - A function which is called whenever the [player.ItemPickupHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ItemPickupHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.bedExit()

+#### Parameters

+ * callback - A function which is called whenever the [player.BedExitHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/BedExitHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.blockPlace()

+#### Parameters

+ * callback - A function which is called whenever the [player.BlockPlaceHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/BlockPlaceHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.toolBroken()

+#### Parameters

+ * callback - A function which is called whenever the [player.ToolBrokenHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/ToolBrokenHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.kick()

+#### Parameters

+ * callback - A function which is called whenever the [player.KickHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/KickHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.playerDeath()

+#### Parameters

+ * callback - A function which is called whenever the [player.PlayerDeathHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerDeathHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.blockLeftClick()

+#### Parameters

+ * callback - A function which is called whenever the [player.BlockLeftClickHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/BlockLeftClickHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.blockDestroy()

+#### Parameters

+ * callback - A function which is called whenever the [player.BlockDestroyHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/BlockDestroyHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.bedEnter()

+#### Parameters

+ * callback - A function which is called whenever the [player.BedEnterHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/BedEnterHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.signShow()

+#### Parameters

+ * callback - A function which is called whenever the [player.SignShowHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/SignShowHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.inventory()

+#### Parameters

- * callback - A function which is called whenever the [player.PlayerRegisterChannelEvent event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/PlayerRegisterChannelEvent.html) is fired
+ * callback - A function which is called whenever the [player.InventoryHook event](http://jd.bukkit.org/rb/apidocs/org/bukkit/event/player/InventoryHook.html) is fired

  * priority - optional - see events.on() for more information.